PTMagicians/Settings-Archive/PTMagic Default v2/Readme.md

 # PTMagic Devault Settings V2

-### This is the original PTMagic settings analzyer created by Legedric, for PTMagic version 2.
+These are the default settings that come with PTMagic.